harshn05/ImGuiVoronoiGen/README.md

 ## Usage

 Run the `ImGuiVoronoiGen` executable to start the application.
 Use the ImGui interface to adjust the parameters for the Voronoi diagram, and click the "Generate" button to generate a new diagram.
+Save the current diagram to a file by clicking the "Save" button and entering the path where you want to save the image.

 ![screenshot](screenshot.PNG)

-## TODO
-Save the current diagram to a file by clicking the "Save" button and entering the path where you want to save the image.

 ## License